The Admissions Process

 Whilst we welcome applications from existing Bishop Luffa students, we also welcome applications from students from other schools and have been pleased to see the increased number of external applicants applying for and gaining places in the Sixth Form.

 We ask that students wishing to study A-level courses have a minimum of five GCSEs at grade 5 or above, with either a grade 6 or above in the subjects they wish to study at A-level.
 Please look carefully at all of the individual subject entry requirements.
 For example, applicants wishing to study Maths usually need to have achieved a grade 7 or above at GCSE.

 The Directors consider that the maximum entry into Year 12 is 160.
-The deadlines for application forms to be handed in are Monday 27 January 2020 for internal applicants and Monday 18 November 2019 for external applicants.
-From applications received by the relevant deadline:
+The deadlines for application forms to be handed in is midday on Monday 16th November 2020 for external applicants, and midday on Monday 25th January 2021 for internal applicants.

 Late applications are considered only if places remain after all applicants have been allocated.
 Applicants from Bishop Luffa School itself who initially opt to go to another institution and then change their minds may have to go on a waiting list if all 160 places have been filled.
 All candidates, external and internal, will be expected to attend the school on GCSE results day.
 The offer of places will be confirmed soon after that date if they obtained the appropriate results, or alternative courses of action can be discussed if the qualification requirements have not been met.